DeepakVadgama/deepakvadgama.github.io/_posts/poems/2016-01-09-rationalizing-god.md

 PS:
 1. The poem above is based on my understanding of [Kripalu Maharajji’s](http://jkp.org/) lectures [[Hindi](https://www.youtube.com/playlist?list=PLA3B03C8320853BC2), [English](http://www.swaminikhilanandlectures.org/sanatan.html)].
 They are very [simple](https://www.youtube.com/watch?v=kl_0QrDr0-0), clear, yet logical.
 I have not researched too deep, but enough to gauge the basic fundamentals in teachings of [Sri Aurobindo](https://en.wikipedia.org/wiki/Sri_Aurobindo), [ISKCON](http://www.iskcon.org/) and [Brahmakumaris](http://www.brahmakumaris.org/).
 2. I recommended reading books(literature) penned by founders of these movements.
 Actions guided by these teachings can be misinterpreted or *possibly* diluted or changed over the years.
 Core literature on the other hand, remains the same.
+3. Most of these are variations of larger *Bhakti movement* on India (16th Century).
+This evolvution of this philosophy is discussed in this [video](https://www.youtube.com/watch?v=-i_7R96_tAI)
-3. Title of the poem should be interpreted as 'My attempt at understanding God rationally'.
+4. Title of the poem should be interpreted as 'My attempt at understanding God rationally'.
-4. I address God as Her because I relate to God's form of *Radha*.
+5. I address God as Her because I relate to God's form of *Radha*.